Skip to main content

 Workplace Mental Health and Wellness

-MHA’s workplace efforts explore meaningful changes in company and managerial practices that impact employee mental health.
+Mental Health America’s workplace efforts explore meaningful changes in company and managerial practices that support mentally healthy environments.
 Millions of employees spend a large part of their day, and lifetime, at work, increasing the effect that workplace environments can have on overall psychological well-being.
-MHA’s research is part of an ongoing commitment to uncovering workplace disparities and addressing the psychological needs of the workforce.
+Mental Health America’s research is part of an ongoing commitment to uncovering workplace disparities and addressing the psychological needs of the workforce.

 Learn more about Workplace Mental Health and Wellness

-With 40 years’ experience in workplace mental health, MHA developed a comprehensive set of standards to assess an employer’s policies and practices that support employee mental health and well-being.
+With 40 years’ experience in workplace mental health, Mental Health America developed a comprehensive set of standards to assess an employer’s policies and practices that support employee mental health and well-being.
 The Bell Seal considers both the 1 in 5 employees who will experience a mental health condition each year and the 5 in 5 employees who benefit from a worker-friendly, highly productive, and psychologically safe workplace.

 An organization with Bell Seal certification will be recognized nationwide as a workplace that values mental health and a mentally healthy work environment for all employees.